Mud (band): Aftermath

 Following the band's dissolution, Stiles joined the Hollies; whilst Davis went on to co-write several highly successful dance hits for Kylie Minogue and Spiller featuring Sophie Ellis-Bextor.
 Drummer Mount went into the insurance business.
 Mount appeared on an episode of Never Mind the Buzzcocks on BBC Two in November 2005, and featured in the "spot the pop star of the past" identity parade segment.
-Mount died on 2 December 2006.
 He had been married twice and worked as a salesman latterly.
 His obituary appeared in The Independent newspaper.
 The last performance by the four original members was on 3 March 1990 at Dave Mount's wedding; a video recording of which was made by Mount.

 1980–2004: Les Gray's Mud

-After the original band broke up in 1979, Gray reformed the band as 'Les Gray's Mud'.
+After the original band broke up in 1980, Gray reformed the band as 'Les Gray's Mud'.
 The initial lineup featured Stuart Amesbury (rhythm guitar) and Cherie Beck (backing vocals) of the Bristol-based Cherie Beck Band; together with Dale Fry (bass), Nick Richie (lead guitar) and Rob John (drums); with the latter two being replaced in 1983 by guitarist Tim Fish and drummer Mark Hatwood respectively.
+Mud played at Wadham College Oxford's May Ball in summer 1983.
 In 1985, a further lineup change saw Amesbury, Beck, and Fry depart the band; with the new lineup being rounded out by Kevin Fairburn on bass.

 In 1987, all members with the exception of Gray departed the band, and Gray brought in bassist John Berry, drummer Wole Rothe, and guitarist Syd Twynham as replacements.
 Rothe and Twynham had both been members of Liquid Gold prior to joining Mud.
 This lineup lasted until 1998 when Rothe was replaced by Phil Wilson, and the band underwent no further changes until Gray died in 2004.

 2005–present: Mud II

 Following Gray's death, the three remaining members were given permission by the other founding members of Mud, plus that of Gray's family, to continue using the band's name.
 Berry, Twynham, and Wilson then rechristened the band 'Mud II' and recruited keyboardist and longterm Mud collaborator Chris Savage.
-The following year, Berry left and was replaced by Marc Michalski, creating the lineup of the band which still continues to this day.
+The following year, Berry left (to focus on performing with Slade) and was replaced by Marc Michalski, creating a lineup of the band which continued until April 2023, when Chris Millward replaced Phil Wilson on drums.

+Mount died on 2 December 2006, aged 59, from an apparent suicide.

 A short version of "Tiger Feet" was played at the opening ceremony of the 2012 Summer Olympics.

+2015–present: Mud revived

+Since 2015, founder members Rob Davis and Ray Stiles have been performing together again under the band name 'Mud', alongside Ian Parker, Keith Read and Pete Phipps.